Ruth Foundation for the Arts (RDK Foundation)

 Overview

 The Ruth Foundation for the Arts (operating as RDK Foundation, EIN 39-1524311) was established in 1985 and received a transformative $440 million bequest in 2022 from Ruth DeYoung Kohler II, immediately catapulting it into the upper tier of U.S. arts funders.
-With total assets of $367.1 million and annual disbursements of approximately $17-20 million, the foundation honors the legacy of Ruth DeYoung Kohler II (1941-2020), who directed Sheboygan's John Michael Kohler Arts Center for over 50 years.
-The foundation emphasizes "nonhierarchical" approaches to arts funding, championing under-recognized artists and art forms, particularly regional and craft-based organizations and artist-built environments.
-The foundation's distinctive grantmaking philosophy centers artists as decision-makers and provides multi-year unrestricted support, reflecting Kohler's lifelong commitment to breaking down hierarchies in the art world.
+With total assets of $399.1 million and annual disbursements of approximately $12.1 million (FY 2023), the foundation honours the legacy of Ruth DeYoung Kohler II (1941-2020), who directed Sheboygan's John Michael Kohler Arts Centre for over 50 years.
+The foundation emphasises "nonhierarchical" approaches to arts funding, championing under-recognised artists and art forms, particularly regional and craft-based organisations and artist-built environments.
+The foundation's distinctive grantmaking philosophy centres artists as decision-makers and provides multi-year unrestricted support, reflecting Kohler's lifelong commitment to breaking down hierarchies in the art world.

 Funding Priorities